The Upland Soul

 Inside my coffee container, I keep a regular-sized teaspoon.
 For a typical brew, I’ll fill the percolator up to the eight-cup line, then heap in seven full spoonfuls of grounds into the basket.
 The 1:1 ratio of cups to scoops will get you pretty close, and you may find that you can go a little bit less, like I did.
 I guess you can use a paper filter if you want, but I see no need.

 From there, I crank the heat and wait for that friendly rumble from inside the percolator.
-Once the bubbling starts in the sight glass, I drop the heat down to just about medium, and set a timer for about nine minutes.
+Once the bubbling starts in the sight glass, I drop the heat down to just below medium, and set a timer for about nine minutes.
 I want it to still be hot enough to perc, but not be at a full-on boil.
 I’m told while brewing coffee bitter flavors begin to emerge over 200 degrees; not sure what temperatures I’m hitting once I drop the heat, but I certainly have no complaints on flavor.
+Also, if you perc too hot, you’re going to boil the coffee right out of the spout… at least on my “vintage” percolator.

 When the timer goes off, I kill the heat and let it rest.
 Five to ten minutes is probably ideal to let the grounds settle, although I don’t pay too much attention to how long it sits after I shut the burner off.
 I can’t drink scalding hot coffee anyway.